-Everyone knows those fantasy books where the “normal” girl ends up in a magic world and ends up dressed like she walked out of Zuhair Murad’s spring collection.
+We’re all familiar those fantasy books where the “normal” girl ends up in a magical world and goes around dressed like she walked out of Zuhair Murad’s spring collection.
 There are mentions of corsets, but never consistently.
-She has someone to do her hair and make up in a way that fit modern sensibilities.
+She has someone to do her hair and make up in a way that fits modern sensibilities.
 No matter what, she matches the aesthetic™ of her surroundings.
 Worldbuilding continuity?
 Don’t know her.

 But why the big fuss about fashion, does it really matter?
 Clothes are just clothes, right?

-But they’re not.
+It’s very simple: they’re not.
 Fashion is directly connected with culture, location, and self reflection.
 It’s influenced by current events, by cultural icons, religion, nearly everything that comprises society.
 Take for example the massive shift in fashion between the Rococo and Regency periods.
-18th c. fashion was about displaying grandeur and wealth (Marie Antoinette didn’t have a ship wig for nothing y’all).
+18th c. fashion was about displaying grandeur and wealth (Marie Antoinette didn’t have a ship wig for nothing).
 But by the time you get to the Romantic movement in the early 19th c., you have the typical Austen novel neoclassical ideals.
 The French Revolution saw a massive shift in cultural identity where showing wealth had been a cause for execution, not applause.
-Thus: neoclassical revival and a focus on the simple over the complex.
+Thus, a neoclassical revival and a focus on the simple over the complex.

 Without further ado, here are some questions you can ask yourself to create a coherent, believable fashion.
-And remember, don’t limit yourself to what you can already see.
+And remember, don’t limit yourself to what you can already see in the real world.
 Some of the most compelling fantasy worlds are ones that don’t intersect with expectations.

 2a.
 What does my culture consider attractive?
 This can be anything you want and will tie into other aspects like religion and class.
 There will be basic “all around” aspects of physical values.
-Maybe your culture values an androgynous look or they live in a cold climate and having certain designs or fur is a status symbol.
+Maybe your culture values an androgynous look or they live in a cold climate and having certain structures of coat or fur is a status symbol.
 These general aspects of design tie into silhouettes as well, something that should be fairly consistent throughout your designing.
 If you look at the example below, despite the fact that the men’s fashions are spread over hundreds of years, you can see similar shapes evolving.
-Maybe it’s attractive to have wide shoulders.
-Then your clothing will accentuate that and probably form a triangular silhouette with the point facing down.
+Maybe it’s attractive to have wide shoulders, then your clothing will accentuate that and probably form a triangular silhouette with the point facing down.

 b.
-Role Models: This isn’t a necessary addition to your worldbuilding, but can be fun.
+Role Models: This isn’t a necessary addition to your worldbuilding, but can be fun way to think about why people might wear what they do.
 Much of our fashion now is drawn from what celebrities wear.
 Designers may come up with the creation, but their popularity passes to the rest of the world through who wears them.
-Fashion usually trickles down through class the same way.
+Fashion usually trickles down through classes the same way.
 If you have a society with a distinct class separation, change is probably going to start among the wealthy in a specific region, and the farther you get away, the less “fashionable” the people will be, simply because it takes time for whats “in fashion” to travel.
-Essentially, people who have extra money are probably going to want to spend it on things to make them look nice.
+Essentially, people who have money to spare are probably going to want to spend it on things to make them look nice.

 3. How do morality and religion affect my culture’s ideals?
 Chances are, there are going to be aspects of your religion that carry over to fashion.
 Does your religion demand different standards of men and women?
 Are there integral parts of their worship that manifest in their dress?
 Are there different patterns/fabrics/colors that your religion would value or defame?
 I think a lot of authors ignore the question of religion for simplicity’s sake, or never touch on the religions of their world on the basis that they might not have a religion at all.
 But there’s a reason that religion is such a widespread marker of cultural identity.
 I’d be hesitant to continue on the basis that your culture lacks a religion entirely.
 This question is up to the most interpretation, since it’s entirely reliant on what else you’ve done for your worldbuilding.

-4. What materials does my culture have access to?
+4a.
+What materials does my culture have access to?
 The main factor with this question is setting.
 Do they reside in warmer or cooler climates or both?
 What would they make fabric out of?
 This also brings into consideration trade and how your culture interacts with others.
 Are they on a river and can easily trade with incoming ships?
-Are they isolated in a forest?
+Are they isolated in the mountains?
 This affects both utility and fabric.
 Utility is fairly easy to consider.
-Can they do the work they need to in them?
+Can people do the work they need to do in their clothes?
 Are they the right temperature?
 For example, if someone is doing farm work in the heat, they’re probably going to wear a sturdy shoe, clothes out of linen or cotton, and some kind of hat or headpiece.

 - Gender and sexuality can come into play as much or little as you’d like.
 We tend to think of gendered clothes automatically, but remember that you’re not limited to these constraints.
 Does your culture ignore gender entirely?
 Then things like masculinity/femininity wouldn’t be a factor at all.
 It’s easy to get bogged down in the limitations of the culture you’ve grown up in, but the most interesting worlds ignore preconceptions.

 - You can ask yourself these questions and plan till the cows come home but ultimately, it’s up to you to sell these aspects of culture to your reader.
 Just remember that it should make sense.
-Beta readers are helpful in identifying what works/doesn’t.
+Beta readers are helpful in identifying what works/doesn’t from an outside perspective.

 - With all this said, terminology is great, but you still have to make it accessible to a reader who might not necessarily be familiar with all that great research you did.
 Want to still use the term of that rare fabric or type of weave?
 Include it, but use your judgement and slip in other ways to describe it without going overboard.